Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 - Letting members choose their preferred mode of communication.
 Take a proactive approach by asking members for their preferences.
 This might be email, text message, or through your online community platform.
 After members share their preferences, only reach out to them through that channel.

 - Leverage data.
 Explore previous engagement data to determine which channels a particular member responds best to.
-You may also check what times of day they tend to respond to messages and base your communication strategy off of that.
+You may also check what times of day they tend to respond to messages and base your communication strategy on that.

 - Personalize messages.
 Segment your members and tailor each message based on their particular preferences and engagement histories.
 You can do this by customizing existing templates within your AMS platform to personally address each recipient.